bcantoni/vagrant-cassandra/README.md

 ### 4. DSE

 This template focuses on DataStax Enterprise (DSE) and can build a variable number of nodes in a cluster.

+### 5. Installer

+This template is structurally the same as 4.DSE, but instead uses the Standalone Installer which first came out with DSE 4.5.

 ## Notes